 Unsinkable spotlights stories of courage, resilience, bravery, transformation, recovery, and hope.
-Listen as Canadian celebs, young people, health pros, and the amazing human beings who live next door share their lived experiences.
+Listen as celebs, young people, health pros, and the amazing human beings who live next door share their lived experiences.

 Please select Character Traits that interest you.

 A passionate, wholehearted performer known for her “vibrant cello playing” (The Whole Note), Dora-nominated cellist Erika Nielsen has a multi-faceted career as a chamber musician, collaborative artist, orchestral player, and educator.
 She is also the author of the multiple-award-winning and #1 bestselling memoir and wellness guide, Sound Mind: My Bipolar Journey from Chaos to Composure […]

 My name is Joshua Gamilla and I am 17 years old and I am currently going to George Brown College.
 I hope to enter the culinary and hospitality industry in the future and so far I’ve started a non profit organization called Tree of Justice that deal with a number of different social issues ranging […]

 Surviving a loss by suicide: A mother and daughters story of mental health struggles and healing after a loss by suicide

 It will be 6 years this October, since I found my mother’s lifeless body in her home in her stair well.
 I had been here before with her, but she was always okay.
 This time was different.
 This time she didn’t’ come to the door, this time she didn’t go to the hospital, this would be her […]

 I have a rare genetic disorder.
 It’s actually not that uncommon to have a rare disorder.
 In fact, over 8000 disorders have been identified and the Canadian Organization for Rare Disorders estimates that 1 in 12 Canadians are affected.
 Most of these people are misdiagnosed and many of them suffer as a result.
 Their families […]